MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 When setting the permissions for the configuration, remember that users must have at least Execute (Invoke) permission to use the session configuration in a session.

-You cannot use the **SecurityDescriptorSDDL** parameter and this parameter in the same command.
+You can't use the **SecurityDescriptorSDDL** parameter and this parameter in the same command.

 ```yaml
 Type: System.Management.Automation.SwitchParameter